 Generous gifts from the Kleins have, in addition, supported the composition of seven new works for the Cleveland Orchestra and the Cleveland Orchestra Youth Orchestra, including a symphony by composer Raymond Premru, the 1997 winner of the Cleveland Arts Prize for Music.

 But the Kleins' passionate commitment to organizations and projects that nourish a sense of community, along with their hunger for truth and beauty, was not limited to so-called “high culture.”
 They were longtime supporters of the Cleveland Metroparks Zoo and its transformation into a visitor-friendly walking park of natural wonders (including plant species and exotic habitats) from around the world.
 A substantial gift from Robert and son George Klein made possible the development of the zoo's singular Wolf Wilderness exhibit.

-Bob Klein has had a distinguished business career, serving from 1945 to 1977 as president and chairman of the board of the George R. Klein News Company, a major regional distributor of publications to newsstands and other outlets.
-A past president and life trustee of the Cleveland Play House, he has also been an active trustee of the Cleveland Institute of Music, Midtown Corridor Development Association, the Musical Arts Association (which operates the Cleveland Orchestra and Blossom Music Center, the orchestra's summer home), and University Circle, Inc.
+Bob Klein had a distinguished business career, serving from 1945 to 1977 as president and chairman of the board of the George R. Klein News Company, a major regional distributor of magazines and newspapers to newsstands and other outlets.
+A past president and life trustee of the Cleveland Play House, he was also an active trustee of the Cleveland Institute of Music, Midtown Corridor Development Association, the Musical Arts Association (which operates the Cleveland Orchestra and Blossom Music Center, the orchestra's summer home), and University Circle, Incorporated.